-What’s your favorite link on the internet right now?
+What’s your favorite thing (website, link, etc.) on the internet right now?

 If you could watch anyone from history’s Cameo, who would it be?